ceshine/ceshine-hugo/content/post/20200213-tf21-quest/index.md

 ## The Siamese Encoder Network

 Finally, let's take a look at the neural network model that put tags on the input pair of question and answer.
-The tokenized question and answer are feed to the same RoBERTa encoder (a.k.a.
+The tokenized question and answer are fed to the same RoBERTa encoder (a.k.a.
 Siamese network).
 The hidden states of the last layer of the encoder are put through an average pooling layer.
 Here's the code of the encoder([source code location](https://github.com/ceshine/kaggle-quest/blob/795d94c70f7c97fd2c0a5f383fdf52571f9bb0ed/quest/models.py#L38)):

 (Reminder: we are using the RoBERTa model from [huggingface/transformers](https://github.com/huggingface/transformers) here.)